-Today we offer 2-hour class sessions every Monday, Tuesday, Thursday evenings as well as long Saturday morning sessions.
+Today we offer 2-hour class sessions every Monday, Tuesday, Thursday evenings, 1-hour classes on Tuesday and Friday mornings, as well as long Saturday morning sessions.
 All of our coaches at NHWLC are USAW certified and actively competing in their age divisions.
 They also offer private coaching and private programming for those looking to get into the competitive lifting arena or just add our strength and conditioning into their fitness.
 In addition, we offer a hugely successful Intro-to-Weightlifting program for novice lifters.